zopefoundation/keas.kmi/README.txt

 The server will come up on port 8080.
 You can create a new key encrypting key using::

-  $ wget https://localhost:8080/new -O kek.dat --ca-certificate sample.pem \
+  $ wget https://localhost:8080/new -O kek.dat --ca-certificate sample.crt \
          --post-data=""

 or, if you want a more convenient tool::